-- luatex-unicode-letters.tex is based on old unicode-letters.tex. - The latter half of unicode-letters.tex sets \catcode of Kanji and kana characters to 11, via setting \XeTeXcharclass.
+- (plain format) luatex-unicode-letters.tex is based on old unicode-letters.tex. - The latter half of unicode-letters.tex and unicode-letters.def sets\catcode of Kanji and kana characters to 11, via setting \XeTeXcharclass.

-However, this latter half is simply omitted in luatex-unicode-letters.tex, hence \catcode of Kanji and kana characters remains 12 in LuaT_FX.
+However, this latter half does not exist (plain case), or not executed (LTEX case) in LuaTEX, hence \catcode of Kanji and kana characters remains 12 in LuaTEX.

-In other words, Kanji nor kana characters cannot be used in a control word, in the default setting of LuaT_FX.
+In other words, Kanji nor kana characters cannot be used in a control word, in the default setting of LuaTEX.

 This would be inconvenient for pTeX users to shifting to LuaTeX-ja, since several control words containing Kanji, such as \西暦, are used in pTeX.
-Hence, LuaTeX-ja have a counterpart of unicode-letters.tex for LuaTeX, to match the \catcode setting with that of XFEX.
+Hence, LuaTeX-ja have a counterpart of unicode-letters.tex for LuaTeX, to match the \catcode setting with that of XeTeX.